vikramaH/links/gmsh_getdp_elmer_paraview_etc.md

 **Onelab**

+====> Onelab is an exploring tool and a test platform with a flexible and highly customisable implementation allowing new features to be implemented. (written in a A CERN paper on HTS magnets)

 General Goal of the ONELAB Project : Develop a platform for integrating free Finite Element Analysis (FEA) software

 Two difficulties associated with free FEA sodware :